 In the present legal scenario, a growing trend is outsourcing legal services to third-party providers.
 This has helped law firms around the world in a number of ways.
 The first is the decrease in costs of legal services without compromising on the quality of services.

 A few examples will prove this point.
 Immigration lawyers outsource the preparation of forms necessary for processing the case.
-Civil litigators largely spin-off records research and review while class action lawsuits might entail parceling out the work of sending notices and claims classification.
+Civil litigators largely spin-off records research and review, while class action lawsuits might entail parceling out the work of sending notices and claims classification.

 How do lawyers make sure that data will be secure when outsourcing legal services?

-Strictly Following Outsourcing Norms – Amidst growing concerns of data security, lawyers should strictly follow the rules as laid down by statutory bodies when outsourcing legal services.
+Amidst growing concerns about data security, lawyers should strictly follow the rules as laid down by statutory bodies when outsourcing legal services.
 This is in addition to lawyers’ obligation to maintain client confidentiality.
-By asking a few questions and checking the infrastructure in place before signing on the outsourcing contract can solve a few problems.
+By asking a few questions and checking the infrastructure in place before signing the outsourcing contract, you can solve a few problems.

 Read Also : FACT: Large Numbers of Law Firms are Now Opting for Legal Process Outsourcing